nathan-fiscaletti/synful/docs/Serializers.md

 ## Implenting the Serializer interface

-Each Serializer has two functions that must be overridden, and one property.
+Each Serializer must implement the [Serializer](../src/Synful/Framework/Serializer.php) interface and has two functions that must be overridden, and one property.

-* `$content_type` - This is the content type header that will be set when responding.
+* `$mime_type` - This is the content type header that will be set when responding.
 * `serialize` - The serialize function is used to serialize an array into a string.
 * `deserialize` - The deserialize function is used to de-serialize a string back to an array.

 See [JSONSerializer](../src/Synful/Serializers/JSONSerializer.php) for an example of a Serializer implementation.

-## Applying a custom serializer.
+## Applying a custom Serializer.

 > Note: By default any `GET` request will forcibly use the [URLSerializer](../src/Synful/Serializers/URLSerializer.php) Serializer for *input* deserialization, regardless of what you have configured.
 This allows us to properly parse the parameters in the URL. -- (See [PR #205](https://github.com/nathan-fiscaletti/synful/pull/205)).
 The default serializer or whichever you have configured will still be used for output.